constup/projectinit.sh/docs/index.md

 - Creating a new project in an organized and standardized way.
 - To be fully compatible with your existing projects and repositories and not override any of your existing project settings.
+- Fully functional on all major operating systems.
+- Modular with features separated into components and functions, so that users can easily compose their own scripts by using already implemented components.

 Running ProjectInit.sh scripts is easy.
 Example for a PHP project: